icub-tech-iit/ventilator-FI5/README.md

 ## ✉ Contacts

-If you need further information on the FI5 project, don't hesitate to drop an email to **ventilator-FI5 _at_ iit.it**.
+If you need further information on the FI5 project, don't hesitate to send an email to **ventilator-FI5 _at_ iit.it**.